raspberrypilearning/sock-puppet/en/step_10.md

 --- task ---
-Record the rotation number for when the puppet is down (in this case it is -38).
+Record the rotation number for when the puppet is down (here it is -38).

 ![ALT TEXT](images/rotate-3.png)
 --- /task ---